gradle/gradle/subprojects/docs/src/samples/compositeBuilds/hierarchical-multirepo/README.md

 gradle run
 ```

-And if it wasn't explicit, you can check that it was actually a transitive dependency that was replaced by executing the following command:
+You can see the external transitive dependency `commons-lang` being replaced with the local project dependency by running:

 ```
 gradle dependencies --configuration compile